View these related videos:

-My boyfriend and I broke up 2 days ago over the phone.
-For the last 9 months we were together, I felt uncomfortable about telling him what was lacking in the relationship due to fear of losing him.
-I finally got up the courage to share my wants and needs with him 2 months ago.
+My boyfriend and I broke up two days ago over the phone.
+For the last nine months we were together, I felt uncomfortable about telling him what was lacking in the relationship due to fear of losing him.
+I finally got up the courage to share my wants and needs with him.
 Unfortunately, I did not receive any feedback nor see any improvement.
 He never opened up with me, so I started constantly reminding him about my feelings (and no, I don't believe I was nagging).
 He finally gave up and told me that he was unable to provide the kind of emotional support I deserve.
 I felt wounded and even had the urge to ask him to reconsider.
 But I thought about it and realized that he may never be able to open up with me, so I decided to let it go.

 I'd like to know what really went wrong in our relationship in order to move on and I have a feeling that there were issues he would not address.
 In order to find closure, I suggested we meet this weekend, which he agreed to.
-My question is- considering that he seems to have difficulty sharing his feelings (even when he tried to break up with me on the phone he sounded apprehensive), how do I get him to open up and share his honest feelings with me?
+My question is--considering that he seems to have difficulty sharing his feelings (even when he tried to break up with me on the phone he sounded apprehensive), how do I get him to open up and share his honest feelings with me? --In Search of Answers

 You sound like a bright woman who is capable of making good choices even when they result in (at least short term) pain.
 The sad truth is that we can't make anyone do anything.
 We can try to help create an environment that encourages honesty and safe sharing, but that is all.